This document supplements our Salaried and Non-Union Hourly Health and Welfare Plan Documents.

 We are required by law to maintain the privacy and security of your personally identifiable health information.
 Although the wellness program provider and Barnes Group Inc. may use aggregate information it collects to design a program based on identified health risks in the workplace, the wellness program provider will never disclose any of your personal information either publicly or to your employer, except as necessary to respond to a request from you for a reasonable accommodation needed to participate in the wellness program, or as expressly permitted by law.
 Medical information that personally identifies you and that is provided in connection with the wellness program will not be provided to your supervisors or managers and may never be used to make decisions regarding your employment.

 Your health information will not be sold, exchanged, transferred, or otherwise disclosed except to the extent permitted by law to carry out specific activities related to the wellness program, and you will not be asked or required to waive the confidentiality of your health information as a condition of participating in the wellness program or receiving an incentive.
 Anyone who receives your information for purposes of providing you services as part of the wellness program will abide by the same confidentiality requirements.
-The only individuals who will receive your personally identifiable health information are certain representatives of the wellness program provider (such as your health coach), who need the information in order to provide you with services under the wellness program.
+The only individuals who will receive your personally identifiable health information are certain representatives of the wellness program provider (such as your health coach, health advocate, your doctor, etc.) who need the information in order to provide you with services under the wellness program.

 In addition, all medical information obtained through the wellness program will be maintained separate from your personnel records, information stored electronically will be encrypted, and no information you provide as part of the wellness program will be used in making any employment decision.
 Appropriate precautions will be taken to avoid any data breach, and in the event a data breach occurs involving information you provide in connection with the wellness program, we will notify you immediately.